sandi-hermawan01/MERN_login/readme.md

 - cd server then `npm i express bcrypt cookie-parser jsonwebtoken mongoose cors dotenv`
 - on client `npm run dev`
 - on server `create` file `.env` contains MONGO_URL=your mongo url and JWT_SECRET=free as an example got me JWT_SECRET=5254236452145
-- then on server `npm start` or `node --watch server.js` node --watch for auto update the backend side.
+- then on server `npm start` or `node --watch server.js` node --watch for auto update the backend side and `can be used in node v18 and above`.
 - done